Who We Are & What We Do

 NYSCP Independent Scrutineer publishes an Annual Assurance Report, judging the effectiveness of our multi-agency arrangements to safeguard and promote the welfare of all children and young people in North Yorkshire.

-To download and view our latest report’s click below:
+To download and view our previous report’s click below:

 Multi-Agency Strategies in North Yorkshire

-There are currently four multi-agency strategies in North Yorkshire which lay out the vision and responsibility all services in North Yorkshire who work with children and young people have in ensuring children are safe, happy, healthy, and achieving.
-All strategies can be viewed by clicking on the drop down menus:
+There are currently four multi-agency strategies in North Yorkshire which lay out the vision and responsibility all services in North Yorkshire that work with children and young people have in ensuring children are safe, happy, healthy, and achieving.
+All strategies can be viewed by clicking on the drop-down menus:

 The North Yorkshire Safeguarding Children Partnership are excited to share our new Being Young in North Yorkshire Strategy 2025-2028.
 This strategy forms the strong roots of all the work that takes place across the Partnership in order to ensure children are happy, healthy, safe and achieving.